 Autism and Water Safety: Taking Swimming Lessons

 Children with autism can learn to be safe in the water by taking swimming lessons.
 It can be quite beneficial for children with autism.
 Doctors found some patients showed improvements in swim skills, water safety, eye contact, muscle strength, attention and balance.
-Studies have also shown aquatic therapy instills a sense of confidence, improves social skills and in developing relationships.
+Studies show aquatic therapy instills a sense of confidence, improves social skills and in developing relationships.

 Another thing to keep in mind is water can be dangerous as well.
 Accidental drowning is one of the leading causes of death for children with autism.
 Learning how to swim and stay safe in the water is very important when it comes to children with autism